 Once the cooling off period has expired the deposit has to be paid to the vendor (if they are selling the property themselves) or their agent or conveyancer.
 This money is held in trust until the settlement date.

-The vendor decides on the lowest dollar amount they would sell the property for.
+The vendor decides on the lowest price they would sell the property for.
 If they are using an agent, this will be written into the sales agency agreement.
 The agent must not reveal this amount to any potential buyers.

 It may be in the vendor’s interest to accept a slightly lower offer if the contract of sale isn't made subject to any conditions.